b-rbmp/cv-gesture-recognition/README.md

 ### Training Components

-We use **Adam optimizer** chosen for its ability to handle sparse gradients and its efficiency in computation, with a Linear Learning Rate Scheduler, starting from 1e-5, and we employ **CrossEntropyLoss**, suitable for multi-class classification tasks.
+We use **Adam optimizer** chosen for its ability to handle sparse gradients and its efficiency in computation, along with a Linear Learning Rate Scheduler, starting from 1e-5, and we also employ **CrossEntropyLoss**, suitable for multi-class classification tasks.
 A linear learning rate scheduler (**LinearLR**) adjusts the learning rate from an initial factor of 1.0 to an end factor of 0.3 over 40 iterations.
 This helps in gradually reducing the learning rate to fine-tune the model during training.
 A class **SaveModelWithBestValLoss** is created and used to save the model with the best validation loss.
 This ensures that the best performing model on the validation set is preserved.
 The model is saved as a `.pth` file, which can be loaded for inference or further training.